jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

 ![](Images/SingleButton.png)

 One end is connected to ground, the other to digital pin #5 (`D5`) on your Feather.
-When the button is pressed, the circuit gets connected and will go directly to ground.
+When the button is pressed, electricity flows through and the Feather can read the change.
 That's it for this circuit!

 ***